-• Ensure that an additional static IP is available for the cluster.

-• The IP must be a static reserved entry in your network DNS table.
-This IP will act as the public IP for the NameNode Service.
+- IP fail over with a floating IP - Ensure that additional static IPs are available for the HDP Master Services or the cluster. - The IP must be a static reserved entry in your network DNS table.
+This IP will act as the public IP for the HDP Master Service.

-Red Hat HA clustering utilizes a floating IP address for the NameNode service across the HA cluster.
+Red Hat HA clustering utilizes a floating IP address for the NameNode and/ or the JobTracker service across the HA cluster.
 More details on using a floating IP for RHEL are available here.